-The system-global switch NtfsDisableLastAccessUpdate (REG_DWORD) 1 is located under

-HKLM\System\CurrentControlSet\Control\FileSystem and is set by default to 1.
+The system-global switch NtfsDisableLastAccessUpdate (REG\DWORD) 1 is located under HKLM\System\CurrentControlSet\Control\FileSystem and is set by default to 1.
 This switch reduces disk I/O load and latencies by disabling date and time stamp updating for the last file or directory access.
-Clean installations of Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008 enable this setting by default, and you do not need to adjust it.
-Earlier versions of Windows Server 2016, Windows Server 2012 R2, Windows, or it was upgraded to Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows, or it was upgraded to Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008, you should enable this setting.
+Clean installations of Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008 enable this setting by default, and you do not need to adjust it.
+Earlier versions of Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows, or it was upgraded to Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, or Windows Server 2008, you should enable this setting.